Non-Compete Clauses Australia 2025 — What's Changing

 Current enforceability rules for non-competes

-Restraint of trade — what employers can and cannot restrict
+Restraint of trade — what employers can and can't restrict

 Garden leave as an alternative